 Phone (904) 620-5279

-Coordinates, provides assistance and refers faculty and faculty administrators, and staff, in all units reporting to the Provost and respective Vice President, in collaboration with the Title IX Administrator, for reporting of and investigating complaints and issues, awareness and outreach, education, and communication.
+Coordinates, provides assistance and refers faculty and faculty administrators, and staff, in all units reporting to the Provost and respective Vice President, in collaboration with the Title IX Coordinator, for reporting of and investigating complaints and issues, awareness and outreach, education, and communication.

-Administration and Finance Title IX Coordinator
+Administration and Finance Deputy Title IX Coordinator

 Ms. Rocelia Gonzalez